Karl Purgold

-Karl Purgold (28 December 1850, in Gotha – 1939, in Gotha) was a German classical archaeologist and museum director.
+Karl Purgold (28 December 1850, in Gotha – 25 June 1939, in Gotha) was a German classical archaeologist and museum director.

 In 1878 he received his doctorate from the University of Munich, where he was a student of Heinrich Brunn.
 Following graduation, he travelled the Mediterranean region by way of a grant from the German Archaeological Institute (1878–80).
-From 1890 until his retirement in 1934 he was director of the Herzogliches Museum Gotha (Ducal Museum in Gotha).
+From 1890 until his retirement in 1934 he was director of the Ducal Museum Gotha, only the second-ever holder of that post.

 He took part in the excavations at Olympia, Greece, being tasked with providing analysis of ancient inscriptions.
 With Wilhelm Dittenberger, he edited Die inschriften von Olympia, based on the inscriptions found at Olympia.